Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Introduction

-For the \cisco system, we found that pull request comments and the associated code often contain contrasting information.
-The pull request comments, with an entropy of $3.42[0.02]$\bits, and source code comments, with $5.91[0.01]$\bits, describe disparate information.
-Such information imbalance reflects that code changes could not have accurately captured the information content of the pull request at implementation time.
-In general, we recommend examining imbalanced links, or information discrepancies, between pull requests and source code to design a refactoring strategy oriented toward reducing the information loss and augmenting the mutual information among the software documentation.
-Note that the level of mutual information is around $3.21\mathcal{B}$ with an error of $0.02$ for a confidence of 95\%.
-An ideal range of mutual information can vary according to the system.
-However, researchers should avoid lower values in the mutual information range.
-Our full empirical study contains negative results of unsupervised models, a whole analysis of the information transmission on different testbeds, and a correlation study between semantic distance and information metrics.
+For the \cisco system, an industrial testbed derived from a real Cisco engineering workflow, we found that the pull request comments and the associated source code often contain contrasting information.
+The pull request comments exhibit an entropy of $3.42[0.02]\,\bits$, while the source code comments reach $5.91[0.01]\,\bits$, indicating that the two sides of a change describe substantially disparate information.
+The average level of mutual information was $3.21\,\bits$ (error $0.02$ at a $95\%$ confidence level).
+This imbalance suggests that code changes do not accurately capture the information content of the originating pull request at implementation time; a pattern that has direct implications for impact analysis, code review, and downstream audit activities.
+In practice, we recommend that engineering teams examine such imbalanced links, and the information discrepancies between pull requests and source code, in order to design refactoring strategies that reduce information loss and increase mutual information across the software documentation.
+Our complete empirical study contributes industry-oriented results on unsupervised models, a complete analysis of information transmission across testbeds, and a correlation study between semantic distances and information metrics, all framed to be actionable for engineering teams adopting (or already operating) automated traceability solutions.